Ian144/Ian144.github.io/ADTs.md

      member x.Value = let (RawData v) = x in v
 ```

-## what needs to be done to produce compilable F# from the xml FIX spec
+## Producing compilable F# from the xml FIX spec

+- merging FIX length+data field pairs
+- topological sorting of groups and components
-groups are defined in the messages or components which contain them, where possible FsFIX merges common group definitions into a single ADT group definition.
+- merging groups with the same structure.
+FIX groups are defined in the messages or components which contain them, where possible FsFIX merges common group definitions into a single ADT group definition.
-topological sorting of groups and components
-some merging of groups with the same name an structure
-    the most common case is merged
+- the most common case is merged
   other possible merges are left with the name of their parent
   topographical sort of groups and components so they are generated in depency order, if groupX has a componentY member then the componentY ADT needs to be defined in source before group
-X
 OTHER RULES (take from F# code) HERE

 ## FsFIX features